Bobby and the Midnites: History of the band

+for the 1979 NAMM show billed as the "Ibanez Tama All-Star Band" featuring Ibanez and Tama endorsing artists Bob Weir, Bobby Cochran, Billy Cobham, Alphonso Johnson, and Steve Miller.
+The performances were a success and the lineup, sans Steve Miller, provided the genesis of Bobby and the Midnites.
+The name Bobby and the Midnites was chosen because the band had two "Bobby" singer-songwriters, and as a nod to Bobby Cochran's former band Thee Midniters, which had been very popular in East L.A.

 In 1978, Bob Weir had led a side project called the Bob Weir Band that played a number of concerts.
 Besides Weir himself, two members of the Bob Weir Band were in Bobby and the Midnites.
 One was guitarist and singer Bobby Cochran (Eddie Cochran's nephew), formerly of Steppenwolf.
 The other was keyboardist and singer Brent Mydland, who in the interim had joined the Grateful Dead.
 Matthew Kelly was another "Midnite" who had already played in a band with Weir — Kingfish, which Kelly and Dave Torbert had founded in 1973, and which Weir had played in full-time from 1974 to 1976.
 Kelly played guitar, harmonica, and congas.
-Tim Bogert, who had previously been in Vanilla Fudge and Beck, Bogert & Appice, was recruited to play bass guitar.
-The Midnites' drummer was Billy Cobham, a highly regarded jazz and fusion musician who had played with Miles Davis and the Mahavishnu Orchestra, among others.
+Tim Bogert and Carmine Appice, who had previously been in Vanilla Fudge and Beck, Bogert & Appice, were recruited to play bass guitar and drums for the initial shows.

 The first Bobby and the Midnites concert was at the Golden Bear, in Huntington Beach, California, on June 30, 1980.
 The band played a number of live dates from mid-1980 to early 1981.
-Then Alphonso Johnson replaced Bogert on bass.
+Then Alphonso Johnson replaced Bogert on bass and Billy Cobham replaced Carmine Appice on drums.
 Johnson had been in Weather Report, and had played with Cobham in the CBS All-Stars.
-This slightly revised configuration of Bobby and the Midnites recorded the band's self-titled first album.
+Cobham, a highly regarded jazz and fusion musician had played with Miles Davis and the Mahavishnu Orchestra, among others.
+This slightly revised configuration of Bobby and the Midnites recaptured the magic of the initial NAMM shows, and recorded the band's self-titled first album.